Sunday, November 20, 2011

 I spent a total of 3 hours and 40 minutes counting in three shifts: 8:05 AM to 9:30 AM; 11:55 AM to 1:15 PM; and 4:55 PM to 5:55 PM.
 The following table shows the counts that were made:

 I was surprised to find the number of midblock crossings was more than double the number of crossings at the two signalized intersections at University and Banchory.
 Even if some of those intersection crossings were missed, the disparity is still very great.
 This indicates pedestrians have a preference for crossing mid-block as opposed to the signalized crossings.
-This preference can be explained as follows:- The distance between University and Banchory is ½ mile.
-A pedestrian starting at a point midway between the two intersections would have to walk an additional ½ mile to cross at one of the intersections, a walk which would take approximately 15 minutes.
+This preference can be explained as follows:

 - Crossing mid-block is usually faster than crossing at a signalized intersection.
 Arterial roads like Semoran have long signal times especially at rush hours to enable large traffic volumes to move through the intersections.
 Crossing mid-block merely involves waiting until the traffic clears in one direction, crossing to the median, waiting until traffic clears in the opposite direction, then crossing the remaining lanes.
 The timing of adjacent signals virtually assures a significant traffic-clear interval to cross.